 What is the Irish Blessing?

 The Irish Blessing tends to refer to a specific blessing that may be used in a toast at weddings or gatherings.
-However, this Irish blessing is simply the most well known blessing.
-The Irish are actually quite famous for a number of blessings and curses, so the term Irish Blessing is something of a misnomer.
+However, this blessing is simply the most well known one.
+It goes as follows:

 May the road rise to meet you.